CopernicaMarketingSoftware/Documentation/Yothalot/phpapi.md

-The [Yothalot\Input](copernica-docs:Yothalot/php-input "Input") and [Yothalot\Output](copernica-docs:Yothalot/php-output "Output") classes allow you to read and write files in the same compressed format used by the Yothalot framework internally for intermediate result files.
+The [Yothalot\Input](copernica-docs:Yothalot/php-input "Input") and [Yothalot\Output](copernica-docs:Yothalot/php-output "Output") classes allow you to read and write files in the same [format](copernica-docs:Yothalot/internalfiles "Internal File Format") used internally by the Yothalot framework for intermediate result files.